TaurVil/Papio_ComparativeMethylation/README.md

 set.03.sh : get count data for the autosomes.
 Remove sites that are variable in the bisSNP calls or based on the methratio files. n44 info and count files, saved within n44.raw_count_data.RData

 After step 3, I did a lot of cleaning.
 Statistics and intermediate count files and bams were stored in "archived" and moved to a local hard drive.
 Fastq files (trimmed and raw) were removed and can be re-downloaded from SRA following set.01.sh.
-Genotypes by chormosome were removed and can be extracted from the total genotype file.
+Genotypes by chromosome were removed and can be extracted from the total genotype file.
 Methratio folder was removed after zipping into a tar.gz file called "methratio_files.tar.gz" and stored in the archive.

 set.04.sh : hardac based models, namely regressing counts out, ANOVA, and macau

 set.05.sh : define genomic contexts

-## Analysis Scripts
+## Local Analysis Scripts

-GenotypeStructure.Rmd : plots but no additional files
+01_GenotypeStructure.Rmd : Fig S8.
+Includes other QC plots, but no output files.
+02_Convert_Raw_Counts_to_Continuous_Data.R : Calculates ratios, counts regressed out, and mvalues from n44.raw_count_data.Rmd.
+Here we discover a subset of sites with methylation level > 1, which we remove and refilter the info and count file for.
+We are left with 979,099 sites with >= 5x coverage in each species.
+The outcome file is saved as n44.continuous_data.RData; we won't return to the raw counts again until modeling methylation counts directly.